anamelessguy1/cat-browser/README.md

 - custom extension format
 - themes!
 - settings menu!!!
+- a download manager!!
 - you can browser the internet!!!!
-- ability to change search engine (google/bing/duckduckgo/yahoo)
+- ability to change search engine (google/bing/duckduckgo/yahoo) and more
 - a custom new tab page that shows interesting facts with a search bar
 ## discord server

-you can download extensions and themes in cat browser community

 https://discord.gg/GrZa3BmDpW